StrangeBeeCorp/docs/docs/thehive/installation/thehive-packages.md

 All packages are hosted on an [HTTPS-secured website](https://thehive.download.strangebee.com/){target=_blank} and come with a [SHA256 checksum](https://linux.die.net/man/1/sha256sum){target=_blank} and a [GPG](https://www.gnupg.org/){target=_blank} signature for verification.

-For detailed installation instructions, see [Install TheHive on Linux Systems](installation-guide-linux-standalone-server.md).
+For detailed installation instructions, see [Install TheHive with Packages](installation-guide-linux-standalone-server.md).

 ## Repository structure